ga-wdi-boston/mongodb-crud/README.md

 What do we see?

 *   MongoDB gave each of our documents a unique ID field, called _id.
 *   MongoDB doesn't care that some documents have fewer or more attributes.

-### Code along
+### Code along: Read

 Together we'll build a query to get all the cities.
 How about with some over a certain population size.

 Woah, this looks like javascript.
 I wonder if we could use javascript?...

-### Practice
+### Practice: Read

 Write a query to get all the animals of a kind born before 2010.